 "The most important things families need to understand before signing on for a private loan with a variable interest rate are how the interest rate is calculated, how often it can change and if there is an interest rate cap," she says.

-You'll also need to add in fees.
+There are also fees associated with federal loans.
 Direct federal loans cap their fees at 1.07 percent for undergraduate students, and 4.29 percent on loans for graduate and professional degree students, but private lenders set their own rates and may charge disbursement, insurance, origination, deferment, repayment or miscellaneous fees, according to the New York Higher Education Services Corporation.

 Once you have an idea of the interest, borrowing amount, fees and repayment period, comparing costs is easy.
-Student loan calculators are the quickest way to do a ballpark comparison -- for instance, FinAid.org offers a fabulously simple one on its website -- but if you need a hand crunching numbers, your school's financial aid office can help.
+Student loan calculators, which are widely available, are a quick and easy way to do a ballpark comparison.
+Organizations that offer student loan calculators include:

 Evaluate borrower protections

 Costs aren't the only factor to consider.
 Students also need to understand their options if they can't make payments.
 If a borrower runs into financial problems, the federal government is ready.
-All federal loans come with certain borrower protections like the ability to postpone payments during periods of hardship, graduated repayment plans to lower monthly payments, and loan forgiveness options that will dismiss your debt after 25 years of consecutive payments (10 years for those working public service professions).
-Private loans aren't legally required to offer those borrower protections, though many lenders do offer similar programs, and unlike credit card debt, it's extremely difficult to discharge student loans in bankruptcy.
+All federal loans come with certain borrower protections like the ability to postpone payments during periods of hardship and graduated repayment plans to lower monthly payments.
+Private loans aren't legally required to offer those borrower protections, though many lenders do offer similar programs, and unlike credit card debt, it's extremely difficult to discharge student loans through bankruptcy.